eliasgoldsztejn95/PTDRL/README.md

 PTDRL can be used in combination with move_base:

- - Download ptdrl_robot folder to the robot computer
+ - Download ptdrl_final folder to the robot computer
  - Use move_base package for navigation
  - Run ptdrl.py